axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="previous"></a> previous()

 ### Description
-Get the value of the previous point in the series named by the `alias` parameter.
+Get the value of the previous point in the series, defined by the `alias` parameter.
-Relative to the current point, the index can be controlled by the `offset` argument.
+The index can be controlled by the `offset` argument, relative to the current point.

 ### Syntax
 ```